Cell cycle: Checkpoints

-The metaphase checkpoint is a fairly minor checkpoint, in that once a cell is in metaphase, it has committed to undergoing mitosis.
-However that's not to say it isn't important.
-In this checkpoint, the cell checks to ensure that the spindle has formed and that all of the chromosomes are aligned at the spindle equator before anaphase begins.
+The metaphase checkpoint is a fairly minor checkpoint because a cell in metaphase has already committed to undergo mitosis.
+Nevertheless, it is important because in this checkpoint, the cell checks to ensure that the spindle has formed and that all of the chromosomes are aligned at the spindle equator before anaphase begins.

 While these are the three "main" checkpoints, not all cells have to pass through each of these checkpoints in this order to replicate.
-Many types of cancer are caused by mutations that allow the cells to speed through the various checkpoints or even skip them altogether.
-Going from S to M to S phase almost consecutively.
+Many types of cancer are caused by mutations that allow the cells to speed through the various checkpoints or even skip them altogether, going from the S to M to S phase almost consecutively.
 Because these cells have lost their checkpoints, any DNA mutations that may have occurred are disregarded and passed on to the daughter cells.
-This is one reason why cancer cells have a tendency to exponentially accrue mutations.
-Aside from cancer cells, many fully differentiated cell types no longer replicate so they leave the cell cycle and stay in G0 until their death.
-Thus removing the need for cellular checkpoints.
+This is one reason why cancer cells have a tendency to exponentially acquire mutations.
+Aside from cancer cells, many fully differentiated cell types no longer replicate so they leave the cell cycle and stay in G0 until their death, thus removing the need for cellular checkpoints.
 An alternative model of the cell cycle response to DNA damage has also been proposed, known as the postreplication checkpoint.

 Checkpoint regulation plays an important role in an organism's development.
 In sexual reproduction, when egg fertilization occurs, when the sperm binds to the egg, it releases signalling factors that notify the egg that it has been fertilized.
-Among other things, this induces the now fertilized oocyte to return from its previously dormant, G0, state back into the cell cycle and on to mitotic replication and division.
+Among other things, this induces the now fertilized oocyte to return from its previously dormant G0 state back into the cell cycle and on to mitotic replication and division.

 p53 plays an important role in triggering the control mechanisms at both G1/S and G2/M checkpoints.
 In addition to p53, checkpoint regulators are being heavily researched for their roles in cancer growth and proliferation.

 Fluorescence imaging of the cell cycle

 Pioneering work by Atsushi Miyawaki and coworkers developed the fluorescent ubiquitination-based cell cycle indicator (FUCCI), which enables fluorescence imaging of the cell cycle.
 Originally, a green fluorescent protein, mAG, was fused to hGem(1/110) and an orange fluorescent protein (mKO2) was fused to hCdt1(30/120).
 Note, these fusions are fragments that contain a nuclear localization signal and ubiquitination sites for degradation, but are not functional proteins.
 The green fluorescent protein is made during the S, G2, or M phase and degraded during the G0 or G1 phase, while the orange fluorescent protein is made during the G0 or G1 phase and destroyed during the S, G2, or M phase.
 A far-red and near-infrared FUCCI was developed using a cyanobacteria-derived fluorescent protein (smURFP) and a bacteriophytochrome-derived fluorescent protein (movie found at this link).

+Several modifications have been made to the original FUCCI system to improve its usability in several in vitro systems and model organisms.
+These advancements have increased the sensitivity and accuracy of cell cycle phase detection, enabling more precise assessments of cellular proliferation.